 No Place Name Address/location Statement of significance Physical Description Management Category 6 Bassendean Oval' Reserve 7401140 Old Perth Road, Bassendean The following Statement of Significance has been based on the documentation prepared in 2003 for the State Heritage Office.
 Bassendean Oval, a grassed playing field, with two timber and masonry construction grandstands, three entry gates with the earliest built in 1929 in the Inter-War Stripped Classical Style, a mature eucalypt, and a white timber picket fence around the oval playing surface, has cultural heritage significance for the following reasons: •the Bill Walker and R.A.
 McDonald grandstands are rare as extant examples of timber construction grandstands.
 The McDonald Stand has a well-known reputation for the foot-stomping of Swan Districts Football Club fans, achievable due to its timber floors; •the Bill Walker and R.A.
 McDonald timber construction grandstands, are elegant and graceful examples of the Inter War Utilitarian style.
-The exterior of the masonry construction entry gates is an attractive example of the Inter War Stripped Classical style; A very well maintained grass oval enclosed by a low white picket fence and surrounded by several covered grandstands as well as uncovered rows of seating.
-At either end of the oval is a set of football goalposts.
-Exceptional Category 1
+The exterior of the masonry construction entry gates is an attractive example of the Inter War Stripped Classical style; Exceptional Category 1